Facebook Messenger Not Sending Messages or Showing as Delivered

 Start with the quick fixes – switch networks, force stop the app, clear cache.
 Those three things solve most delivery problems in under 2 minutes.

 If that doesn’t work, try the battery optimization fix, check permissions, or restart your phone.
-One of those usually does the trick.
+And if NOTHING works?
+You’re probably blocked, temporarily restricted by Facebook, or Messenger’s servers are down.

 The most frustrating thing about all this is how preventable it is.
 If Messenger just gave us actual error messages instead of vague “something went wrong” nonsense, we could fix problems in seconds instead of wasting an hour troubleshooting blind.